aiven/devportal/docs/products/clickhouse/concepts/columnar-databases.rst

 ClickHouse® as a columnar database
 ==================================

-Learn how columnar databases handles data and what benefits this approach has.
+Learn how columnar databases handle data and what benefits this approach has.
 Check out characteristics and capabilities of ClickHouse® as a columnar database.

 Fast data reading
 -----------------